HyacinthBots/website/docs/bots/lily/about-lily.md

 ### Reporting Vulnerabilities

 If you uncover a security vulnerability in LilyBot, please do not hesitate to get into contact with us at Hyacinth, so we can ensure we fix them as soon as possible.
-The faster issues are reported, the safe Lily will be!
+The faster issues are reported, the safer Lily will be!

 Please refer to the [Security Policy](https://github.com/HyacinthBots/LilyBot/blob/main/SECURITY.md) for how to report issues